-In a previous post I looked at why you might want to convert a PDF file to an image.
+In a previous post I looked at why you might want to convert a PDF file to an image (you can use JPedal to do this).
 This time I will look at doing the opposite, and explain why and how to convert an image to a PDF file.

 Why convert image to PDF?